availabs/bdsAPI/README.md

 # Additional Route Segments<a id="sec-3" name="sec-3"></a>

-BDS data is panel data begining in 1977.
+BDS data is panel data beginning in 1977.
 By default the leafs of the hierarchical response object will be lists containing objects for each year.
 This may not be the desired functionality and so it is possible to treat 'yr' as a URI segment that may be added at any level to any of the previous dynamic routes. e.g. `/firm/age/yr/sz`  will return a breakdown of firms by age,  then by year,  then by size.

 The Census bureau does not provide an `msa` table for firms,  though it does provide breakdowns for MSA by age, by size and by age and size.
 The fabric deployment script will aggregate the AGExMSA table values to create an MSA table which is available at `/firm/msa.` It is recommended that clients subject this route conditions (See Next Section).

 # Route Conditions<a id="sec-4" name="sec-4"></a>

 Endpoints may (and in most cases should) be subjected to conditions which reduce the over all size of the data returned (AGExSZxMSA for instance is over 100Mb of text).
-This can by done by including zero filled numbers to the end of any URI segment that coorispond to the codes of that URI element (codes may be found in the Code section).
+This can by done by including zero filled numbers to the end of any URI segment that correspond to the codes of that URI element (codes may be found in the Code section).
 For example the URI:

 `/firm/age01/msa0102301024/sz020310`